slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - take risks to boost your immune system.
 - Pivoting is a mindset.
 Pivoting isn’t easy, even if you know it’s right.
 - You will either pivot or get pivoted.

-> *'People pivot combining two skills.
-E.g. Data Scientist is better at statistics than any software engineer and better at software engineering than any statistician.'*

-> *'Jobs are like clothes.
-There is no "wrong job".
-There are jobs which fit now.'*

 ### How to get employers feedback?